 Hunt and Amber acquire a majority interest in City Light & Power (CLP), an electrical contractor and owner of utility systems specializing in the provision of services to the U.S. military under utility privatization (UP) contracts.

-Hunt sold its majority interest in Pinnacle Property Management Services, LLC.
-At the time Hunt sold Pinnacle to Cushman Wakefield, Pinnacle had 170,000 units under management and was the second-largest third-party multifamily property manager in the U.S.
+Hunt sells its majority interest in Pinnacle Property Management Services to Cushman Wakefield.
+At the time of the sale, Pinnacle had 170,000 units under management and was the second-largest third-party multifamily property manager in the U.S.

 The Woody and Gayle HuntFamily Foundation, as part of its $5 million commitment, announced the sponsorship of the El Paso Children’s Museum and Science Center’s most defining feature – the 50-foot Anything’s Possible Climber.